ZhangBaiming-ZJU/Welcoming/README.md

 # Welcome to Baiming Zhang's GitHub Desktop!

-I'm a junior undergraduate majoring in Engineering Mechanics at Chu Kochen Honors College.
-I've been doing research in Quantum Computational Fluid Dynamics.
+I'm a junior undergraduate majoring in Engineering Mechanics at School of Aeronautics and Astronautics(Chu Kochen Honors College) with a grade of 3.93/4.0.

+I'm now doing research in Quantum Computational Fluid Dynamics.

 # Academic and Research Experience